Scale your business with our modular plugins.

 Why Change the Language of Your Store?

 WooCommerce’s default language is English.
-Even though for many people English is the “international” language, the truth is that many people don’t speak English.
-If most of your users aren’t fluent in English, it may be a good idea to change the language of your store.
+Although English is often regarded as the “international” language, in reality, many people don’t speak it.
+If most of your users aren’t fluent in English, consider changing your store’s language.

-If you only sell products to English-speaking countries such as the United States, UK, or Australia, it makes sense that you set up your store in English.
+If you only sell products to English-speaking countries such as the United States, the UK, or Australia, it makes sense that you set up your store in English.
 On the other hand, if you target non-English countries or a global audience, you might want to consider making your store multilingual.
-For example, if you sell to Latin America and Spain, you should change the language of your WooCommerce store to Spanish.
+For instance, if you’re selling to Latin America and Spain, consider changing your WooCommerce store’s language to Spanish.

 How to Change the WooCommerce Language